camerose/camerose.github.io/_posts/2020-03-23-github-tutorial.md

 In Eclipse, saving a file will automatically add to the “Unstaged Changes” section of the Git Staging view.
 To add a file to staging, just drag it from “Unstaged Changes” to “Staged Changes” or click the green plus sign in the corned of “Unstaged Changes”.

 In the “Commit Message” area, type your commit message, then click Commit.
 Notice that the file disappears from “Staged Changes”.
-This is because the file is Commited and ready to Push.
+This is because the file is Committed and ready to Push.

 #### IntelliJ